haberdashPI/vscode-master-key/notes.md

 NEW TEST: palette commands can no be readily tested, I believe...

 BUG: we're showing prefix commands as 'prefix' again in the palette
+  - this is probably about how the debug setup for activate keys is mucking with extension state (is there some way to fix this? it appears to be non-specific to the current profile?)
-BUG: sometimes what shows up in the palette by the auto show is different from what shows up with an explicit command
+BUG: sometimes what shows up in the palette by the auto show is different from what shows up with an explicit command, what's that about?
+BUG: window splitting commands don't work (make a test for it)

 BUG: remove command needs to update config (e.g. remove mode and definitions)